conan-io/docs/tutorial/creating_packages/create_your_first_package.rst

 Then, several methods are declared:

-* The ``config_options()`` method (together with ``configure()`` one) allows to fine-tune the binary configuration model, for example, in Windows, there is no ``fPIC`` option, so it can be removed.
+* The ``config_options()`` method (together with the ``configure()`` one) allows fine-tuning the binary configuration model, for example, in Windows, there is no ``fPIC`` option, so it can be removed.

-* The ``layout()`` method declares the locations where we expect to find the source files and also those where we want to save the generated files during the build process.
-  Things like the folder for the generated binaries or all the files that the Conan generators create in the ``generate()`` method.
+* The ``layout()`` method declares the locations where we expect to find the source files and destinations for the files generated during the build process.
+Example destination folders are those for the generated binaries and all the files that the Conan generators create in the ``generate()`` method.
 In this case, as our project uses CMake as the build system, we call to ``cmake_layout()``.
 Calling this function will set the expected locations for a CMake project.